Ativan vs Xanax. Which is Better, Stronger & Most Effective for Anxiety?

 Ativan vs Xanax Dual Diagnosis Treatment

 Substance abuse and mental health disorders often co-occur.
-In many cases, traumatic experiences can result in mental health disorders and substance abuse.
+Traumatic experiences can often result in mental health disorders and substance abuse.
 Dual-diagnosis rehabilitation treats both of these issues together.
 The best approach for the treatment of dual diagnosis is an integrated system.
 This strategy treats both the substance abuse problem and the mental disorder simultaneously.
-Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend largely on the treatment for both disorders done by the same team or provider.
+Regardless of which diagnosis (mental health or substance abuse problem) came first, long-term recovery will depend mainly on the treatment for both diseases done by the same team or provider.

 Ativan vs Xanax Medication-Assisted Treatments